TmsRC/tmsrc/README.md

-### Hi there 👋
+## Helloooo peeps 👋

+I'm an MSc Student at the University of Edinburgh interested in everything scientific computing, from numerical simulation to neural networks and everything in between.

+- 🔭 I’m currently working on updating several of the projects in this repository!
+Many of them have updates that haven't been added, others have been privated due to unresolved outside circumstances that are currently being solved, and some I am just interested in revisiting!
+- 🌱 I’m currently studying for an MSc in High Performance Computing.
+Every day is a new set of lessons, hard to keep track of everything.
+- 👯 I’m always looking to collaborate on simulation projects.
+Right now I'm starting work with [Yat Fung](https://github.com/YatFungLoo) on his new exciting project: the [super-duper-n-body-simulation](https://github.com/YatFungLoo/super-duper-n-body-simulation.git).
+- ⚡ Right now, learning about DFT is my main personal interest!

 <!--
-**TmsRC/tmsrc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...